 From Ray Charles to Nina Simone, these famous virtuosos have left their mark on the world of music, with their impressive skills and unfathomable dexterity.
 But could their performances have been just as impressive on a piano keyboard as an electric one?

 A study in 2010 by the chamber of music sellers found that the total cost of digital pianos was actually higher than the cost of acoustic pianos.
 This demonstrates the extent to which keyboard and digital pianos are an increasingly important part of the music market, given the growing success of famous Japanese and Korean brands.

 Ray Charles, Nina Simone, and Stevie Wonder have all left their mark on the world of music, and their melodies have provided a backdrop to generations of fans.
 The way they play keys, press the pedals, and that expression on their face as they play all seem to exude a certain enigmatic sensuality.
 But does a musician’s performance depend on whether they’re playing a piano keyboard or an electric piano?

-Can the digital piano replace the acoustic piano?
+Will the digital piano replace the acoustic piano?

 These are all common questions when you start reading through the online forums and chat rooms about keyboards and digital pianos.

 There are a number of recurring questions which arise concerning the digital piano and keyboards.
 For example:

 Are digital keyboards good for beginners?
 What is the difference between digital keyboards and acoustic pianos?
 Are the sounds different between digital and acoustic pianos?
 Which piano is most appropriate for me/my level?
 As a professional, should I invest in an acoustic piano or a digital piano?

 Firstly, no matter what level of piano you are at, being able to practice regularly (especially from home) is important in order to learn the scales, chords, and correct posture.
 So what is best, a keyboard, a digital piano, or an acoustic one?